phylum-dev/phylum-ci/README.md

 pip install phylum
 ```

-It can also also be installed in an isolated environment with the excellent [`pipx` tool](https://pypa.github.io/pipx/):
+It can also be installed in an isolated environment with the excellent [`pipx` tool](https://pypa.github.io/pipx/):

 ```sh
 # Globally install the app(s) on your system in an isolated virtual environment for the package